PeterCamilleri/CX16/docs/tools.md

 * Librarian/Symbol Examiner/Object Examiner
 * ANSI Standard C Compiler with Optimizer

-NOTE: For FULL Versions, we require downloading the separate C-Compiler files depending on your preferred processor.
+NOTE: For FULL Versions, you must download the separate C-Compiler files depending on your preferred processor.

 I do not have a lot of informantion on this tool at this time, but you can